aws-samples/cfn101-workshop/workshop/content/basics/operations/troubleshooting-provisioning-errors/_index.md

 Your goal is to troubleshoot and fix the error in the template, and resume provisioning, to create the `ExampleSourceQueue` resource.
 As part of this process, preserve the state of your `ExampleDeadLetterQueue` that has been created successfully earlier.
 Next steps:

-1. with the `example_sqs_queues.yaml` template opened in your editor, change `FifoQueue: false` into `FifoQueue: true` for `ExampleSourceQueue`.
+1. with the `example_sqs_queues.yaml` template opened in your editor, find `ExampleSourceQueue` resource, and change `FifoQueue: false` into `FifoQueue: true`.
 When done, save your changes.
 2. In the **Stack rollback paused** view shown in the picture earlier, choose **Update**.
 3. In **Prepare template**, choose **Replace current template**, and choose to upload the template you just updated.
 4. Choose **Next** in the **Parameters** page.